tsackton/taelgarverse/docs/people/historical-figures/sembaran-royalty/wisym-i.md

 </div>

-The eldest son of [Eloise](<./eloise.md>), he ruled Sembara after the Interregum of 1568.
+The eldest son of [Eloise](<./eloise.md>), he ruled Sembara after the [Interregnum of 1568](<../../../events/1500s/1568/interregnum-of-1568.md>).
 He was a mostly ineffectual king and was partly selected as a compromise because he had no children and thus no immediate heir.
 He was known to be close to his husband, Alfred.